 Did I mention that the always-dazzling Gong Li deserves praise too?
 After weeping over her husband’s gambling habits in To Live, now she gets to gamble herself.

 For all of the film’s stellar achievements, I would be irresponsible if I did not comment on the film’s eroticism.
 When erotic imagery is lurid and gratuitous, it tends to narrow a viewer’s perspective, inspiring baser appetites and self-centered thoughts.
-If erotic imagery is beautiful and respectful, it can inspire a sense of awe that provokes gratitude, reverence, and humility rather than lust.
+If erotic imagery is beautiful and respectful, it can inspire a sense of awe that provokes gratitude, reverence, and humility rather than the objectification of its source.

 It would take a very narrow-minded viewer to see this film as an invitation to lust.
 Like the cruel lovers in Mike Nichols’ Closer, the characters of 2046 are far from role models.
 They’re deeply confused about the difference between love and lust, and they’re using each other to make up for the fact that they don’t have what it takes to develop the Real Thing.
 Mr. Chow is a profoundly sad and even deplorable character, wasting himself and damaging his lovers in arrogance and despair.